 2.2.2.1.
 General

 The test shall be carried out in accordance with paragraphs 2.2.2.4. to 2.2.2.8. of this annex, (see Figure A3/2 and Figure A3/4).
-[The test shall be void if the break-off criterion is not reached.]
+[The test shall be void if the break-off criterion is not reached or the battery temperature is outside the normal operating range.]

 2.2.2.1.1.
 Breaks for the driver are permitted as prescribed in Table A3/4, but they shall be verified with [responsible / relevant authorities] so as not to violate local legal rules.
 [The maximum break times are set so that the battery conditioning is maintained.